kingjaceo/Modeling_and_Simulation/Proposal.md

 # Proposal: Systems and Simulations

-_a 1-semester course on:_
+_course topics:_
-* _the principles of systems design, their basic principles (stocks, flows, and feedback loops), and analysis of many diverse systems we encounter;_
+* _the principles of systems design, fundamental features of systems (stocks, flows, and feedback loops), and analysis of many systems we encounter;_
-* _simulation modeling, including the simulation of simple and complex dynamic, self-reinforcing systems, and use simulation modeling to test hypotheses about the world;_
+* _simulation modeling, including the simulation of simple/complex, dynamic, self-reinforcing systems, and using simulation modeling to develop/test hypotheses about the world;_
-* _and actual project development, including github/gitflow, collaboration, management, and organization_
+* _project development, including github/gitflow, collaboration, self- and group management, and self- and group organization_

 **Philosophy:**
-* we want the lowest floor and highest ceiling possible
+* we want the lowest floor and highest ceiling possible, to encourage participation and enable self-learning
-* we want the students to be as self-motivated as possible
+* we want the students to be as self-motivated as possible, to cultivate internal motivation and self-interest
-* we want the grade to reflect actual learning and growth
+* we want the grade to reflect actual learning and self-growth

 **Text(s):**
 * _Thinking in Systems_ by Donella Meadows

+**Course Overview**
+* Part 1: Thinking in Systems (weeks 1-9)
+    blah
+* Part 2: Building an Open Source Ant Engine (weeks 10-15) blah

 **Topics by Week:**

 Part 1: Thinking in Systems